-Our current work in Zimbabwe aims to contribute to the enhanced enjoyment of constitutional rights in the country, through legislation, policies, practices and decision-making being increasingly informed by international human rights standards and principles.
+The overall objective of the Programme is to contribute to enhanced enjoyment of constitutional rights in Zimbabwe, through legislation, policies, practices and decision-making being increasingly informed by international human rights standards and principles.

 In order to give effect to these strategies for intervention, the Programme primarily focuses on cooperation regarding: